GROMACS Tutorial

 The first is trjconv, which is used as a post-processing tool to strip out coordinates, correct for periodicity, or manually alter the trajectory (time units, frame frequency, etc).
 For this exercise, we will use trjconv to account for any periodicity in the system.
 The protein will diffuse through the unit cell, and may appear "broken" or may "jump" across to the other side of the box.
 To account for such behaviors, issue the following:

 Choose 4 ("Backbone") for both the least-squares fit and the group for RMSD calculation.
-The -tu flag will output the results in terms of ns, even though the trajectory was written in ps.
-This is done for clarity of the output (especially if you have a long simulation - 1e+05 ps does not look as nice as 100 ns).
+The -tu flag will output the results in terms of ns, even though the frames in the trajectory were written with time stamps in ps.
+This is done for clarity of the output (especially if you have a long simulation - "1e+05 ps" does not look as nice as "100 ns").
 The output plot will show the RMSD relative to the structure present in the minimized, equilibrated system:

 Plotted together, results look something like:

-Both time series show the RMSD levels off to ~0.1 nm (1 Å), indicating that the structure is very stable.
+Both time series show the RMSD fluctuates around an average of 0.09 ± 0.01 nm (0.9 Å), indicating that the structure does not change very much.
 Subtle differences between the plots indicate that the structure at t = 0 ns is slightly different from this crystal structure.
 This is to be expected, since it has been energy-minimized, and because the position restraints are not 100% perfect, as discussed previously.
+Note that RMSD cannot be used as a metric to assess convergence of the simulation or determine "stability" of a system because it is a degenerate metric of structural change, and it is an extrinsic quantity.
+A large protein complex may have a 1.0-nm RMSD (10x higher than our result here) but be fairly invariant; the quantity is simply an accumulation of potentially very small deviations.

 Back: Production MD